fkyprianou/deved-platform/content/blog/en/toot-with-laravel-vonage-mastodon.md

 So, what we're doing here is replacing the placeholder message we sent to Mastodon originally in the command with the incoming SMS text contents.

 There is one major missing piece here: Vonage needs a live URL to send that webhook to.
-So, how do we that?
+So, how do we do that?

 In previous examples I've written, I've turned to ngrok as an excellent tunnel application to expose your local stack to the internet.
 However, recently I have started using something else

 ## Expose to the Rescue!

 Expose from Beyond Code essentially behaves the same as ngrok; It's a tunnel application that allows your local web application to be exposed to the internet.
-You can install it in several ways, but arguably the simpest way will be via. `composer require global`:
+You can install it in several ways, but arguably the simplest way will be via. `composer require global`:

 ```bash
 composer global require beyondcode/expose